powerman/vcprompt/README.txt

     - C99 comments and variable declarations are OK, at least until someone complains that their compiler cannot handle them

+  * Feel free to add yourself to the contributors list below.
+    (If you don't do it, I'll probably forget.)

 Author Contact
 ==============